A programme for children at home.

 Today's story is called "Three by Three" by James Kruss

 It's midsummer, and the songs and stories this week are mostly about the sunshine.
 This week's poem is about grasshoppers and through the window on Wednesday there are lots of other small creatures that live in the long grass.
-Richard BAKER visits Play School again on Wednesday and Thursday to tell some more stories.
+Richard Baker visits Play School again on Wednesday and Thursday to tell some more stories.
 On Friday, Science Day.
-ColiD experiments wit:i some magnets.
+Colin experiments with some magnets.

-Open Tennis comes to the famous Centre Court, and BBC outside broadcast cameras bring you an uninterrupted view of the pick of the matches in THE FIRST ROUND OF THE
+Open Tennis comes to the famous Centre Court, and BBC outside broadcast cameras bring you an uninterrupted view of the pick of the matches.

 At 2 p.m. in the opening match of this the greatest championship in Lawn Tennis, John Newcombe begins the defence of his title against the world's best players.